-It’s almost here, Christmas season in Europe and I’m like a little kid waiting to open presents Christmas morning.
+It’s almost here, Christmas in Europe and I’m like a little kid waiting to open presents Christmas morning.
 This season is so magical and delightful with so much to do it’s hard to figure out where to start.
 Some of what makes Christmas so special is the fun activities like Christmas markets.

 Don’t MISS these fun activities this SEASON!